 The start of each session is a fitting time to not only reflect on past achievements but identify our goals for the future.
-Here at Columbia College-Jefferson City, we’re cheering you toward success, but we also encourage you to think about what has prevented you from reaching goals in the past — what I refer to as the “Sisyphus Trap.”
+Here at Columbia College-Guantanamo Bay, we’re cheering you toward success but also encouraging you to think about what has prevented you from reaching goals in the past – what we’ll refer to as the “Sisyphus Trap.”

 For those of you who may not be familiar, Sisyphus was a character in Greek mythology condemned by the gods to arduously roll a boulder to the top of a mountain, only to have that boulder return to the bottom each time.
 With each passing attempt, Sisyphus regains his strength in the hope that the boulder will remain at the top.

-The dedication and resiliency of this story parallel what you may experience as a student.
+The dedication and resiliency of this story parallels what you may experience as a student.
 The hours spent studying for exams, writing papers and synthesizing data is like the mountain that Sisyphus must travel.
-If the terrain were flat, it would be easy.
-You will likely face several mountains in your quest for a college degree, but when that’s accomplished, you can both climb and move mountains.
+If the terrain was flat, it would be easy.
+You will likely face several mountains in your quest for a college degree but, when accomplished, you can both climb and move mountains.